How It Works

 • 50% path: apply per-parent mechanisms, then aggregate via sum | product | max | logsumexp

-• Converter specs slice latent columns and emit feature/target values.
+• Converter specs slice latent columns and emit feature values.

 • Unassigned feature slots are filled with sampled noise.